 A thyroid test is a blood test to evaluate the function of the thyroid gland in your dog.
 This gland is responsible for producing thyroid hormone, an important hormone in the regulation and maintenance of body functions.
 A thyroid test is indicated in any ill animal.
 Normal dogs, especially the elderly, will benefit from thyroid test results and this test is often used as a screening test for underlying illness or disease.
 Normal results help determine health or exclude certain diseases.

-There are no real contraindications to performing this test but care should be taken if the animal has a tendency toward excessive bleeding.
+There are no real contraindications to performing this test but care should be taken if the dog has a tendency toward excessive bleeding.
 After obtaining the sample, extra care should be taken to make sure there is no hemorrhaging from the site where the sample was obtained.

-What Does a Thyroid Test Reveal?
+What Does a Thyroid Test Reveal in Dogs?

 A thyroid test will reveal the levels of circulating thyroid hormone in the blood.
 High levels of thyroid hormone indicate an overproduction by the thyroid gland, typically related to a thyroid tumor.
 Low levels indicate a poorly functioning thyroid gland, usually associated with immune system disorders that result in destruction of the thyroid gland by the body.

-How Is a Thyroid Test Done?
+How Is a Thyroid Test Done in Dogs?